 So silencing your inner critic – or at least, turning down the volume on those rants – is vital for good mental health.
 One way to do this is to use techniques adapted from Buddhist psychology, which Western mental health professionals such as myself are now embracing because they work so well.
 Read The Mindful Path to Self-Compassion: Freeing Yourself from Destructive Thoughts and Emotions, by Christopher Germer, if you would like to know more.

 And, of course, I'm happy to help you stop that critic from dragging you down or upsetting you all the time.
 After all, most of us encounter bullies at school or work – why on earth should we bully ourselves too?
-If you would like some help you can call me on 07766 704210, email firstname.lastname@example.org or use the contact form to get in touch.
+If you would like some help from me you can contact my assistant, Dawn Cope, on 0208 318 5735 or firstname.lastname@example.org